CyrusHasanvand/LangChain-PDF-to-LLM-Q-A-with-RAG/README.md

 # LangChain PDF-to-LLM Q-A with RAG
 This is a simple Retrieval-Augmented Generation (RAG) pipeline that allows you to upload PDF documents, then save them into small chunks after embedding in a database such as Chroma, FAISS, or MongoDB.
-When a user asks questions about their content, the model will respond to the user based on the similarity measure of the user's content and relevant information.
+When a user asks questions about their need, the query would be checked in the database to find the most relevant information with at least a number of ```k``` instances, and the model will respond to the user based on the similarity measure of the user's content and relevant information.
 The system uses LangChain, HuggingFace Embeddings, and a database to store, search, and retrieve relevant document chunks for context-aware answers.

 ## Packages